dcos/examples/1.8/ceph/README.md

 ![DC/OS Logo](https://acomblogimages.blob.core.windows.net/media/Default/Windows-Live-Writer/dcoslogo.png) ![Ceph Logo](http://www.open-v.net/images/openv/o3/icons/ceph.png)

-Ceph is a distributed filesystem.
-[TODO] Add more information about Ceph.
-Add more information about the capabilities of the Ceph on Mesos framework.
+Ceph is a free-software storage platform that implements object storage on a single distributed computer cluster, and provides interfaces for object-, block- and file-level storage.
+Ceph aims primarily for completely distributed operation without a single point of failure, scalable to the exabyte level, and freely available.

+Ceph replicates data and makes it fault-tolerant,using commodity hardware and requiring no specific hardware support.
+As a result of its design, the system is both self-healing and self-managing, aiming to minimize administration time and other costs.

+This package streamlines the installation of the [Ceph-on-Mesos](https://github.com/vivint-smarthome/ceph-on-mesos) framework.
+Ceph on Mesos is a working Mesos Framework with a boring name.
+It can be used to reliably deploy and manage a persistent, Ceph cluster.

+Some highlights:

+Orchestrated bootstrap and deployment.
+Reserves and launches Monitors and OSDs on reserved resources.
+This keeps other tasks from taking resources away from an OSD when it restarts.
+Low dependencies.
+Launch OSD containers in a "paused" state to support manual intervention.

 - Estimated time for completion: 45 minutes
-- Target audience: Anyone who wants to deploy a distributed filesystem on DC/OS.
-This package requires an intermediate/advanced DC/OS skill set.
+- Target audience: Anyone who wants to deploy a distributed storage solution on DC/OS.
+- This package requires an intermediate/advanced DC/OS skill set.

 - Scope:
  - Configure/format the DC/OS agents that will run the Ceph OSDs.
  - Configure and launch the Ceph-on-mesos package.